* Images shown are of mature plants

-Sweet, juicy, and easy to peel, the Clementine is one of our favorite fruits.
-And with our Clementine Tree, you'll have these amazing treats right at home.
+Sweet, juicy, and easy to peel, the Nules Clementine is one of our favorite fruits.
+And with our tree, you'll have these amazing treats right at home.
 And not only is their growth delectable, but this tree's fruit is virtually seedless.

-Plus, it's got the good looks to match its great-tasting fruit.
-Bright orange hues contrast perfectly with shining evergreen leaves.
-Place the Clementine Tree on your patio for a fresh focal point - if you live in a cold climate, simply bring it inside during the winter.
-It produces abundantly and organically in sun-soaked locales, indoors or out.
+Plus, it's got the easy growth to match its great-tasting fruit.
+Place the Nules Clementine Tree on your patio - if you live in a cold climate, simply bring it inside during the winter.
+It produces abundantly and organically in sun-soaked areas, indoors or out.

 Even better?
-It's lush and low-maintenance, with pest and disease resistance in tow.
-Trim to your desired size and watch the gorgeous growth emerge.
+It has pest and disease resistance in tow.
+Trim to your desired size and watch the delicious growth emerge.
 It's that easy.

 Order your crisp, super sweet Clementine Trees today!

-Clementine Trees are self-fertile.
+Nules Clementine Trees are self-fertile.
 You will get fruit with only one plant.
-However, adding an additional Clementine Tree will drastically increase the size of your crop.
+However, adding an additional Nules Clementine Tree will drastically increase the size of your crop.

 Planting & Care

-Watering: Clementines do not like wet feet.
-Be sure to give your tree a deep watering so that it can penetrate into the root system.
-After watering, allow the top 2-3 inches of the soil to dry out completely before watering again.
-Yellowing and droopy leaves is a common sign of over watering while brown, dry leaves are a sign of under watering.
+2. Watering: After watering (generally weekly), allow the top 2 to 3 inches of the soil to dry out completely before watering again.
 Mulching can help retain the soil moisture and also combat competing grasses/weeds.

-Fertilization: Feed your Clementine tree during the warmer spring and summer seasons with a citrus specific fertilizer once every six weeks.
-Espoma Citrus Tone is highly recommended but any organic fertilizer specifically for citrus should suffice.
-This will help keep your tree on a healthy growth cycle but also replenish the nutrients in the soil.
-During the fall and winter season, ease back to fertilizing once every 2-3 months.
+During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Once the tree has matured a bit and has got a few years on it, you can skip the cold season fertilization.
-The same fertilizing regimen should be followed for potted Clementine trees as well.
+The same fertilizing regimen should be followed for potted Clementine Trees as well.
 Make sure to follow the application instructions written on the fertilizer bag.

-Pruning: Pruning can be done at any time of the year for in ground planted clementines except in the winter.
+4. Pruning: Pruning can be done at any time of the year for ground-planted clementines except in the winter.
 Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
-“Leggy” looking branches may indicate that there is not enough light getting to the tree’s interior.
 After the tree fruits, remove any dead wood and ventilate the center of the tree.
 Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
-Pruning can be done at any time of the year for the potted clementine.
+Pruning can be done at any time of the year for the potted Clementine.